-Students admitted to the Oriental Medicine program are eligible to apply for federal student aid to assist in financing their educational costs.
-Daoist Traditions participates in the U.S. Department of Education’s Direct Loan Program, which includes Stafford loans and Graduate PLUS loans.
-Loans will be submitted to NSLDS (National Student Loan Data System) and accessible by agencies, lenders, and schools determined to be authorized users of the data system.
+Students are eligible to apply for federal student aid to assist in financing their educational costs.
+Daoist Traditions participates in the US Department of Education’s Direct Loan Program, which includes Stafford and Graduate PLUS loans.

 How to Apply for Financial Aid: